int08h/blog/content/post/monospace-overchoice.md

 * Flawless `woff` and `woff2` versions
 * Reasonable (to me) licensing if commercial

-*Width* is an especially important criteria.
+*Width* is an especially important criterion: analytics indicates site traffic is 49% desktop vs 51% mobile.
 Narrower typefaces fit more code on screen which benefits mobile and paper alike.

 # Candidates